 A Randomized Comparison of Self-Expanding Transcatheter and Surgical Aortic Valve Replacement in Patients With Severe Aortic Stenosis Deemed High-Risk for Surgery - CoreValve High Risk

-The introduction of transcatheter aortic valve replacement (TAVR) has resulted in a paradigm shift in the treatment of patients with severe aortic stenosis.
-In the PARTNER studies, balloon-expandable TAVR with the Edwards Sapien valve was superior to medical management in the treatment of inoperable patients (Cohort B), and noninferior to surgical AVR for the treatment of patients with a high surgical risk (Society of Thoracic Surgeons [STS] score ≥8%) (Cohort A).
+The introduction of transcatheter aortic valve replacement (TAVR) resulted in a paradigm shift in the treatment of patients with severe aortic stenosis.
+In the PARTNER studies, balloon-expandable TAVR with the Edwards Sapien valve was superior to medical management in the treatment of inoperable patients (Cohort B), and noninferior to surgical AVR (SAVR) for the treatment of patients with a high surgical risk (Society of Thoracic Surgeons [STS] score ≥8%) (Cohort A).
 This led to Food and Drug Administration (FDA) approval for this device in these patient subgroups.

 - NYHA functional class II or greater